dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: Nothing specific.
 But I don't know how I forgot this yesterday.

 **Link To Work**: [Today's commit - Todo App](https://github.com/dhanushuUzumaki/todo-app/tree/25cf06dfee321ccbeea2bdfa7a2dda2961f122b5)

+### Day 58: Mar-01-18 Thursday
+**Today's Progress**: Was following wes bos's css grid tuts on cssgrid.io and trying things out.

+**Thoughts**: This is so that I can use them correctly in the todo app.
+Completed about 10 videos.